BRL

 Research

-The Bioinformatics Research Laboratory (BRL, www.brl.bcm.tmc.edu), develops new experimental and computational methods for discovery through genomics, epigenomics, and informatics.
+The Bioinformatics Research Laboratory (BRL), develops new experimental and computational methods for discovery through genomics, epigenomics, and informatics.
 BRL aims to enable new discovery methodologies employing massively parallel sequencing and other high-throughput genomic technologies.

 A recent research initiative is the construction of the Epigenome Atlas as part of the NIH Epigenomics Roadmap Initiative.
-The BRL serves as the designated Epigenomics Data Analysis and Coordination Center for the Initiative.
+The BRL along with the Epigenome Center serves as the designated Epigenomics Data Analysis and Coordination Center (EDACC) for the Initiative.
 The broad aim is to understand the variation of epigenomes (methylation status, histone marks, chromatin accessibility) across major human tissue types and experimentally relevant human cell lines and to detect and interpret epigenomic variation due to a selected set of developmental, physiological, and disease processes.

 Sites of interchromosomal and intrachromosomal rearrangements in an MCF7 breast cancer cell line